 18th c, Sophora wood, Shanxi.
 Original ironwork, double locking mechanism preserved, supporting legs from centuries old wood, solid and heavy.
 53″ w, 33.5″ d, 19.75″ h.

 There is no “coffee table” in China.
 This historical piece makes a magnificent one suitable for any setting, traditional or contemporary.

-For modern-day use, the door has been transformed into a coffee table by adding legs to it; even so, the wood making the legs is several hundred years old and is very dense.
+For modern-day use, the door has been transformed into a coffee table by adding legs to it; even so, the wood making the legs is several hundred years old and is very dense and heavy.
 The table is crafted in China in the traditional mortise-and-tenon construction, with tenons showing.
 This table would add distinction to a room it is placed in, especially one in an alpine setting.